For SellersSeller Guide

 Tax planning is paramount in family transfers to minimize the impact of gift, estate, and capital gains taxes.
 Without careful planning, the transfer of a valuable business can trigger substantial tax liabilities that undermine the owner's financial security or the business's future viability.

 • Gift Tax Considerations: If business interests are transferred for less than fair market value, the difference is considered a gift and may be subject to federal gift tax.
 Leveraging annual gift tax exclusions (currently $19,000 per recipient per year [7]) and the lifetime gift tax exemption is crucial for tax-efficient transfers.
-Furthermore, discounts for lack of marketability and lack of control can be applied to reduce the taxable value of gifted minority interests in closely held businesses, significantly lowering the gift tax burden [1].
+Discounts for lack of marketability and lack of control can be applied to reduce the taxable value of gifted minority interests in closely held businesses, significantly lowering the gift tax burden [1].
 This strategy allows owners to transfer more value with less tax.

 • Estate Tax Implications: If the owner passes away before the transfer is complete, the business's value may be included in their taxable estate, potentially triggering federal estate taxes (which can be as high as 40% for larger estates).
 Proper estate planning, including the use of trusts, family limited partnerships, and other vehicles, can help mitigate these estate tax liabilities and ensure a smooth transfer of wealth to heirs [1].